Gordon-BP/OpenAI-Assistants-Streamllit-UI/README.md

 # OpenAI-Assistants-Streamllit-UI
-A basic streamlit UI with pydantic classes for consuming API calls from the new OpenAI assistants API
+A basic streamlit UI for consuming API calls from the new OpenAI assistants API!
+Quick way to show buttons, free text and (coming soon) images from your Assistant.

 ![here is what it looks like](/img/ss-with-buttons.png)